Drug rehabilitation: China

 As of 2013 China has compulsory drug rehabilitation centers.
 It was reported in 2018 1.3 million drug addicts were treated in China's compulsory detox centers.

 Compulsory drug rehabilitation has a long history in China: The Mao Zedong government is credited with eradicating both consumption and production of opium during the 1950s using unrestrained repression and social reform.
 Ten million addicts were forced into compulsory treatment, dealers were executed, and opium-producing regions were planted with new crops.
 Remaining opium production shifted south of the Chinese border into the Golden Triangle region.

 Indonesia

 In 2015 the National Narcotics Board (Indonesia) was pushing for compulsory drug treatment for people with drug dependence.

 Iran

 According to statistics best case scenario less than a 25% of addicts go back to being healthy.

 There are two types of rehab one is Revolutionary Guard Corp or FARAJA run article 16 quarantine which is part of operations cleaning the cities from addicts and homeless just as well, the others article 15 and article 17 run by others including State Welfare Organization of Iran and also those run by Ministry of health and medical education.
 There are also places called Trust houses since July 2023 run by IRGC.

 Italy

 In 1963, Pierino Gelmini founded Comunità Incontro, a drug rehabilitation center in Amelia, Italy.

+United States

+In the United States, records identifying patients as receiving substance use disorder treatment from federally assisted programs are subject to stricter confidentiality protections than general medical records, due to rules originally enacted in the 1970s to encourage individuals to seek treatment without fear of legal consequences.
+Such records cannot be used criminal, civil, or administrative proceedings against the patient.